varal6759-cell/calculator/README.md

-# calculatorhis code creates a basic calculator that includes :
+This code creates a basic calculator that includes :

 ->Asks for two numbers and an operator